Kidney Damage and Cocaine

 Intensive Outpatient Programs

-Outpatient facilities provide support while giving users reasonable freedom and autonomy.
+Outpatient facilities provide support while giving you reasonable freedom and autonomy.
 It is a good option for those who have completed detox and an inpatient program.
 These programs provide treatment during the day, but patients are free to go home at night.
 Intensive outpatient programs can last from several weeks to a year or more.

 Sober Housing Programs